Typhoon Damrey (2012): Meteorological history

 Late on July 26, a tropical disturbance formed southwest of Minamitorishima, which was originally associated with the divergent north of a tropical upper tropospheric trough (TUTT).
 On July 27, as the original TUTT cell weakened, an upper-level anticyclone was building on the system.
 Although not being a fully warm-core system initially, it intensified into a tropical depression according to the Japan Meteorological Agency (JMA), when sea surface temperature ranged from 29 to 31 °C. However, the low-level circulation center (LLCC) became exposed later.
 On July 28, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the system, before JMA upgraded it to a tropical storm and named it Damrey.
+(Note: The name Damrey (Khmer: ដំរី, [ɗɑm.ˈrəj]) was contributed by Cambodia and means elephant in Khmer.)
 Late on the same day, JTWC upgraded Damrey to a tropical depression, with a partially exposed LLCC under moderate northwesterly vertical wind shear.

 Damrey drifted southwestward slowly on July 29, as it was positioned south of a col region produced by an upper-level mid-latitude shortwave trough digging east of Japan.
 At noon, JTWC upgraded Damrey to a tropical storm based on consolidation within the LLCC, although overall convection has slightly decreased.
 A second TUTT cell located to the east approached and began to enhance eastward outflow, yet the south TUTT which provided convergence filled up.
 On July 30, Damrey began to track northwestward.
 The LLCC of Damrey became well-defined and fully exposed, as dry air surrounded the west semi-circle.
 By late on July 30, Damrey intensified into a severe tropical storm northeast of Chichi-jima and began to accelerated west-northwestward along the southern periphery of a deep-layered subtropical ridge to the north.

 The storm started to rebuild central convection on July 31, yet troughing and dry air entrainment degraded outflow over the southern portion.
 On August 1, deep convection finally wrapped around the LLCC because of tracking over the warmest regions of the Kuroshio Current, as well as dry air began to weaken.
 When Damrey passed near Yakushima at 06Z, the system developed a central dense overcast.
 According to JTWC Best Track Data, Damrey became a typhoon at 12Z.
 Poleward outflow channel still remained, but increasing convergence from the outflow of Typhoon Saola produced subsidence on the southern semi-circle and limited convection.